vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 ~~~~~~~~

 - The sponsor informs the issuer of the amount of Synth they want to issue and the amount of
-  collateral they are ready to lock, the Oracle's pubkey they want to use, and the Sponsor's pubkey
+  collateral they are ready to lock, the Oracle's pubkey they want to use, and the sponsor's pubkey
 - The issuer checks that the amount of collateral is enough for the issuance of asked amount
   of Synth for the current RA price and pre-agreed collateralization ratio, and that the
   Oracle's pubkey is acceptable